GKosheev/WTC/README.md

 Right now this website has:
 * Better UI/UX
 * Opportunity to send a private message to a user
-* Change profile image, contact info, hide/show email&phone to other users
+* Change profile image, contact info, hide/show email & phone to other users
 * Subscription (allows to use store and see list of users)
 * Store with item categories
 * Payments (with a receipt to entered email address)